RamezIssac/django-erp-framework/docs/source/usage/tutorial_1.rst

 Now runserver, go to Sales Order and check the outcome, experiment around and add couple of records.

-Notice that you have a help button in the up-right corner which walk you through the controls on the page For more information on customizing help check :ref:`page_help`

-You can see also the save buttons have a popup with a short-cut like `Ctrl + a`, this can serves for quicker data entry

 Next Section we will create interesting reports about product sales, which product being bought by which clients and client total sales.

 Carry on !